-British soprano Hazel Neighbour is studying with Nuccia Focile and Jonathan Papp on the Royal Academy Opera Programme generously supported by the Maria Callas Award, the Gerald Finzi Scholarship and the Josephine Baker Trust.
+British soprano Hazel Neighbour is a graduate of the Royal Academy Opera Programme where she studied with Nuccia Focile and Jonathan Papp, generously supported by the Maria Callas Award, the Gerald Finzi Scholarship and the Josephine Baker Trust.
 She graduated from the Royal College of Music with distinction in her Master of Performance.
 Before studying singing, Hazel read Chemistry at Imperial College London.

 Externally, she has performed the Governess (The Turn of the Screw – Britten) at Dartington International Festival; Dorabella (Così fan tutte – Mozart) and Papagena (The Magic Flute – Mozart) with Cambridge University Opera; and Gretel (Hansel & Gretel – Humperdinck), Polly Peachum (Beggar’s Opera – Gay) and Pitti-Sing (The Mikado – Sullivan) with St Albans Chamber Opera.
 She covered the role of the Bride (The Vanishing Bridegroom – Judith Weir) for British Youth in 2017 and played the lead soprano role in the Butt, an opera by Susie Self adapted from the book by Will Self, at the contemporary music festival Musiktheatertage in Vienna in 2016